thalia20/i-politely-accept-pull-requests-to-this-repo/README.md

-# In a fashion inspired by @jakearchibald I shall even more rudely deny all pull requests to this repo.
+# This is not a GitHub repo

 Good job, GitHub auto-generated readme.